 In general, “zero conditional” refers to conditional sentences that express a factual implication, rather than describing a hypothetical situation or potential future circumstance.
 The term is used particularly when both clauses are in the present tense, however such sentences can be formulated with a variety of tenses/moods, as appropriate to the situation.

 How to use: We use the zero conditional to talk about things that are always true, like a scientific fact.

-- If you make a mistake, someone lets you know.
+- If I make a silly mistake, I laugh.

 (Present or Future Real Conditional)

 “First conditional” refers to a pattern used in predictive conditional sentences, i.e. those that concern consequences of a probable future event.
-In the basic first conditional pattern, the condition is expressed using the present tense (having future meaning in this context).
+In the basic first conditional pattern, the condition is expressed using the present tense.
 In some common fixed expressions or in old-fashioned or excessively formal, the present subjunctive is occasionally found.
 The consequence using the future construction with “will” (or “shall”).

 How to use: We use the first conditional when we talk about possibilities in the present or in the future.

 - If need be, we’ll rent a car.

 - If I find her address, I’ll send her an invitation.